-As medical director of bariatric surgery at University of Miami Hospital, my colleagues and I are keenly aware of the physical and psychological struggles of women facing the frustration of obesity and its consequences.
-As specialists in metabolic weight-loss surgery our team at UHealth (University of Miami Health System) has performed more than 6,000 bariatric procedures.
+As medical director of bariatric surgery at UHealth Tower, my colleagues and I are keenly aware of the physical and psychological struggles of women facing the frustration of obesity and its consequences.
+As specialists in metabolic weight-loss surgery our team at the University of Miami Health System has performed more than 6,000 bariatric procedures.

 - Women who are overweight or obese have less chance of getting pregnant overall.
 They are also more likely than women of healthy weight to take more than a year to get pregnant.

 - A risk of pre-eclampsia doubles in overweight women and triples in obese women.

 - Overweight women have twice the risk of gestational (pregnancy-related) diabetes and obese women eight times the risk, compared with women of healthy weight.

 - A woman who is obese is more than twice as likely to have a miscarriage as a woman of healthy weight.
 There is twice the risk that her baby will not survive.